UPDATED: FEBRUARY 20, 2023 | 1 MIN READ

 Here’s what we suggest:

 - If you go solo, use an online marketplace like AgileRates.
-That will help you compare home quotes and auto quotes to find the least expensive policies that meet your needs.
-Once you have identified the cheapest individual policies, go back and add the second policy and see what their bundled results are.
-This exercise will give you the combined price of two separate policies and the price of bundled packages.
-If the combined price of the two policies is less than the best bundle, there is obviously no reason to bundle.
+This can help you compare home and auto quotes to find the cheapest policies with the coverage you need.
+Get the most affordable individual policy(s) first, then go back and see what bundled rates are available for them.
+With this exercise, you can see how the price of two separate policies compares to the cost of bundled packages.
+When the price for both policies is lower than the price of a package, there is no reason to buy a bundle.